AlgebraicJulia/GATlab.jl/dynamics.md

     ```

     Affordances:
-    - A function `oapply(l::MultiLens, args::Trie{System})::System` implementing the action of the Trie-multicategory of multilenses on systems.
+    - A function `oapply(l::MultiLens, args::Dtry{System})::System` implementing the action of the Dtry-multicategory of multilenses on systems.

 ## Resource sharers